Asteroid No. 4

 |Queen of My Dreams

 Chris Zurzolo plays Mellotron on three tracks, with a minor flute part on the intro to Monday Morning Gloom being completely outclassed by a very major one on Little Flower, highly audible at the end of the track.
-He switches between flutes and strings on Urban Disaster, making for a nice hat-trick of 'Tron tracks, although he could easily have squeezed it onto a couple of others, too.
+He switches between flutes and strings on Urban Disaster, making for a nice hat-trick of Mellotron tracks, although he could easily have squeezed it onto a couple of others, too.
 So; one for those of you searching for lesser-known psych, even if it's current.
-What you'll get is a good without being jaw-dropping album, with a couple of cool 'Tron tracks, making them one of the better 'know nothing about them' bands I've reviewed recently.
+What you'll get is a good-but-not-jaw-dropping album, with a couple of cool Mellotron tracks, making them one of the better 'know nothing about them' bands I've reviewed recently.
 Worthwhile.